qnxy-ck/ingenious/README.md

 }

 // 模糊查询
-search selectByNameKeyword(nameKeyword: String): mul {
+search selectByNameKeyword(nameKeyword: String): multi {

     select * from user_info
         where name #like :nameKeyword